brainstormforce/wp-spectra/README.md

 ### 2.0.1 - WEDNESDAY, 17TH AUGUST 2022 ###
 * Improvement: Updated the link to the intro video in Spectra's admin dashboard.
 * Fix: Updated disabled block icon colors in the Spectra dashboard.
+* Fix: Deprecated blocks were not working for old users.

 ### 2.0.0 - WEDNESDAY, 17TH AUGUST 2022 ###
 * New: Redesigned UI/UX controls of Spectra blocks.